-This Spinach Apple Salad is healthy and perfect for Fall!
+This Spinach Apple Salad is healthy, plus ready fast in under 15 minutes.
 This vegetarian salad is packed with apples, feta, walnuts, dried cranberries and red onion for a delicious combo that works great as a main or side dish.

 - Fresh Spinach- You could swap out some of the spinach for arugula, artisan spring mix, or some kale.
 This is your preference and any lettuce swaps will change the overall flavor.